Shrimp Quinoa Bowl

 What is Shrimp Quinoa Bowl?

 If this is your first time cooking grain bowls, you’re in for a treat!
 Most quinoa recipes are bland and lack flavor, but this recipe is packed with fresh ingredients, seasonings, and herbs.
-It’s perfect for serving on busy nights when you don’t have a lot of time to cook a big meal.
+Just like our chicken fajita rice bowl, it’s perfect for serving on busy nights when you don’t have a lot of time to cook a big meal.

 All you need to do is cook the quinoa, saute the shrimp, and add your favorite toppings.
-Don’t forget to drizzle this delicious meal with cilantro lime crema.
+Don’t forget to drizzle this delicious meal with cilantro lime crema or cilantro vinaigrette.
 It’s the perfect addition to these quinoa power bowls.